2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 Heraklion in 2-3 Days

-If your stay extends for more hours, or if you especially chose Heraklion as your city break destination, your second day could easily include one of the following alternative itineraries.
+If your stay extends for more hours, or if you chose Heraklion as your city break destination, your second day could easily include one of the following alternative itineraries.

 If you decide to rent a car and drive around, you’ll not need to rely on public transportation and will be free to explore much more.
 Check this step-by-step guide to driving on Crete.